xwmario/Warez/README.md

 - [fullmoviesandtv multireddit](https://www.reddit.com/user/Wiggly_Poop/m/fullmoviesandtv/) All of the above subreddits as a multireddit

 ## Piracy Blogs and News
-- [TorrentFreak](https://torrentfreak.com) :star2: TorrentFreak is a publication dedicated to bringing the latest news about copyright, privacy, and everything related to filesharing.
+- [TorrentFreak](https://torrentfreak.com) TorrentFreak is a publication dedicated to bringing the latest news about copyright, privacy, and everything related to filesharing.
 - [TechWorm](https://www.techworm.net) Techworm is a Tech, Cyber-security news platform.

 ## Content Discovery
-- [Trakt.tv](https://trakt.tv/) :star2: a platform that does many things, but primarily keeps track of TV shows and movies you watch.
+- [Trakt.tv](https://trakt.tv/) A platform that does many things, but primarily keeps track of TV shows and movies you watch.
-- [IMDb](https://www.imdb.com/) Find movies, TV shows, celebrities, and more
+- [IMDb](https://www.imdb.com/) Find movies, TV shows, celebrities, and more.
 - [Movieo](https://movieo.me/) Discover, organize and track over 250,000 movies.
 - [MetaCritic](https://www.metacritic.com) website that aggregates reviews of media products: music albums, video games, films, TV shows, and formerly, books.
 - [popular-movies](https://github.com/sjlu/popular-movies) Tries to create a list of popular movies based on a series of heuristics